HECVAT Category

 Do you combine institutional data (including "de-identified," "anonymized," or otherwise masked data) with personal data from any other sources?

-This question is asking whether your organization combines institutional data (data from colleges or universities) with personal data from other sources.
+Data combination practices are under scrutiny here: whether you merge institutional data, including de-identified, anonymized, or masked data, with personal data drawn from other sources.
 This is a critical privacy question because combining datasets can lead to re-identification of individuals, even when the original institutional data was supposedly anonymized or de-identified.

 Is institutional data coming into or going out of the United States at any point during collection, processing, storage, or archiving?

-This question is asking whether any institutional data (which typically includes sensitive information like student records, financial data, research data, etc.) crosses international borders at any point in its lifecycle.
+Data residency is the concern: the question is whether institutional data ever enters or leaves the United States during collection, processing, storage, or archiving.
 Specifically, it's asking if data is transmitted to or from locations outside the United States during collection (when data is gathered), processing (when data is manipulated or analyzed), storage (where data resides), or archiving (long-term retention).

 Do you capture device information (e.g., IP address, MAC address)?

-This question is asking whether your organization or service collects identifying information about the devices that connect to your systems.
+Device-level data collection is what's being asked about, namely whether you capture identifiers like IP and MAC addresses from connecting devices.
 Device information primarily includes IP addresses (which identify a device on a network) and MAC addresses (a hardware identifier unique to a network interface).

 Does any part of this service/project involve a web/app tracking component (e.g., use of web-tracking pixels, cookies)?